Broadcast Television Systems Inc.: History

 Philips had been in the broadcast market for many years with a line of PC- and LDK- Norelco professional video cameras and other video products.
 By the 1980s, the Norelco name was dropped in favour of Philips.
 Robert Bosch GmbH's Fernseh Division also had a long history going back to the early days of television (1929).

 BTS's North America headquarters was at first located in Salt Lake City, Utah.
-This was later moved to Simi Valley, California, in 1991, later returning Salt Lake City.
-Also in 1991, BTS Latin America headed by Mario Castellanos entered into an agreement to provide Televisa SA of Mexico what was believed to be until that time, the largest equipment sale in history.
+This was later moved to Simi Valley, California, in 1991, later returning to Salt Lake City.
+Also in 1991, BTS Latin America entered into an agreement to provide Televisa SA of Mexico what was believed to be until that time, the largest equipment sale in history.

 In 1995 Philips Electronics North America Corp. fully acquired BTS Inc., renaming it Philips Broadcast-Philips Digital Video Systems.
 The BTS Inc.'s Darmstadt factory in Germany was near the Darmstadt Train Station and European Space Operations Centre this was later moved a short distance to Weiterstadt, Germany.

-In March 2001 Philips' broadcast video division was sold to Thomson SA, the current owner; the division was called Thomson Multimedia.
+In March 2001, Philips' broadcast video division was sold to Thomson SA, the current owner; the division was called Thomson Multimedia.
 In 2002, the French electronics giant Thomson SA also acquired the Grass Valley Group from Terry Gooding of San Diego, CA, USA.
 Grass Valley, Inc., the Thomson, Grass Valley, a Thomson Brand is headquartered in Nevada City, California.